Human-induced changes on the natural environment.

 George Perkins Marsh

-his classic work, Man and Nature, or Physical Geography as Modified by Human Action, provided the first description of the extent to which natural systems had been impacted by human actions. and was the first enviormentalist
+Inventor, diplomat, politician, and scholar, his clas¬sic work, Man and Nature, or Physical Geography as Modified by Human Action, provided the first description of the extent to which natural systems had been impacted by human actions.

 The physical landscape or environment that has not been affected by human activities.

-he claimed that geography drew from four distinct traditions; the earth-science tradition, the culture-enviroment tradition, the locational tradition, and the area-analyis tradition
+He claimed that geography drew from four distinct traditions: the earth-science tradition, the culture-environment tradition, the locational tradition, and the area-analysis tradition.

 Roman geographer-astronomer and author of Guide to Geography which included maps containing a grid system of latitude and longitude.